-Attracting around 4 million visitors each year, Strasbourg Cathedral is the second most-visited cathedral in France after Notre-Dame de Paris, and well before those of Metz, Reims and Chartres.
-In 1839, Victor Hugo declared that the cathedral was a “gigantic and delicate marvel”.
+Attracting around 4 million visitors yearly, Strasbourg Cathedral is the second most-visited cathedral in France after Notre Dame de Paris and well before those of Metz, Reims and Chartres.
+In 1839, Victor Hugo declared the cathedral a “gigantic and delicate marvel”.
+Let’s explore this masterpiece of Gothic architecture!

 Exploring Strasbourg Cathedral